-Investors using this Platform are treated as customers of the Regulated Entity and therefore have the potential to be compensated out of the Financial Services Compensation Scheme established and operated by the Financial Conduct Authority in the event that the Regulated Entity should fail in the conduct of its FCA regulated activities.
-However, investors will not be able to claim under the Financial Services Compensation Scheme merely because an investee company displayed on the Platform fails.
+Investors using this Platform are treated as customers of Capital Plus Partners, (an FCA authorised firm), and therefore have the potential to be compensated out of the Financial Services Compensation Scheme (FSCS) established and operated by the Financial Conduct Authority (FCA) in the event that 360Equity should fail in the conduct of its regulated activities.
+However, investors will not be able to claim under the FSCS merely because an investee company displayed on the Platform fails.
 Details of the Financial Services Compensation Scheme may be found at www.fscs.org.uk

 360Equity does not make investment recommendations to you.
 No communications from 360Equity, through this website or any other medium, should be construed as an investment recommendation.
 Further, nothing on this website shall be considered an offer to sell, or a solicitation of an offer to buy, any security to any person in any jurisdiction to whom or in which such offer, solicitation or sale is unlawful.
 Tax treatment depends on individual circumstances and is subject to change in future.
 360Equity does not provide legal, financial or tax advice of any kind.
 If you have any questions with respect to legal, financial or tax matters relevant to your interactions with 360Equity, you should consult a professional adviser.